-• Attend at least 3 committee meetings of interest to County staff
+Attend at least 3 committee meetings of interest to County staff

-County officials attended 3 NCTCOG committee meetings in 2021.
-A Public Works Council meeting on May 6th as well as Regional Storm Water Management Coordinating Council (RSWMCC) meetings on May 19th and August 18th, 2021 were attended.
+County officials attended 4 NCTCOG committee meetings in 2022.
+A Regional Storm Water Management Coordinating Council (RSWMCC) meetings on February 23rd and May 18th, as well as Public Works Council meeting on May 19th and August 18th, 2022 were attended.
 Tracy Homfeld from Collin County Engineering Department was reappointed to represent the East Fork Trinity River Watershed on the RSWMCC for the FY2022 term beginning on October 1, 2021.
 The agendas and sign-in sheets for the meetings are attached.

-Implementation Activity Measurable Goal Completion Date Attend at least 3 committee meetings of interest to County staff At least 3 sign-in sheets 12/31/21
+Implementation Activity Measurable Goal Completion Date Attend at least 3 committee meetings of interest to County staff At least 3 sign-in sheets 12/31/22